 Life Skills Education

 Many women at The Dwelling Place have lived within the abuse cycle most of their lives.
 They may have never learned important skills for independent living.
-We teach life skills to help the women with practical needs: acquiring healthy and affordable groceries, cooking nutritious meals on a limited budget, housekeeping and home maintenance, accessing transportation, vegetable gardening, locating affordable resources for clothing, housing and furnishings, etc.
+We teach life skills to help the women with practical needs: acquiring healthy and affordable groceries, cooking nutritious meals on a limited budget, housekeeping and home maintenance, accessing transportation, vegetable gardening, locating affordable resources for clothing, housing and furnishings, etc. In addition, resources for personal safety, personal care and healthcare are explored, as well as identifying personal gifts and talents.

 Financial Education and Counseling